-5 This section provides a description on the functional content of an eNB/gNB.
-The CPRI concept of a radio 6 base station divided into two nodes, one called REC (Radio Equipment Control) and the other called RE 7 (Radio Equipment) is still valid for eCPRI but with the small change of the naming of the two nodes to eREC 8 and to eRE.
-The functional split across these two nodes can be outlined more flexibly than it is in the CPRI 9 specification.
+5 This section provides a description of the functional content of an eNB/gNB.
+The CPRI concept of a radio 6 base station divided into two nodes, one called REC (Radio Equipment Control) and the other called RE 7 (Radio Equipment) is still valid for eCPRI but with the small change of renaming the two nodes to eREC and 8 to eRE.
+The functional split across these two nodes can be outlined more flexibly than in the CPRI 9 specification.
 The functional content of an eNB/gNB (eREC and eRE) is listed in Table 1, references to 10 corresponding 3GPP Technical Specifications are included in the table.